Why can't you ship perfume internationally

 Can something that smells good be a dangerous good?

 Most people don’t think of perfume as hazardous.
-In fact, it’s just the opposite, right?
-Perfume smells nice and is often sent as a gift, so it’s usually associated with well-being and health, not hazards or harm.
+It’s just the opposite.
+The perfume smells lovely and is often sent as a gift, so it’s usually associated with well-being and health, not hazards or harm.

 For this reason, many people order perfume online from the US, intending to use a US package forwarding address for international shipping.
 (Like most luxury products, perfume is usually expensive, and it’s much cheaper to buy in the US than in other countries.)

 But unfortunately, most perfumes cannot be shipped internationally.
 This isn’t a decision made by the merchant, and it’s not a decision made by the package forwarding services.
 It’s a decision made by customs authorities and enforced by international carriers.
 (For example, perfume is the first item on DHL’s list of “dangerous/hazardous goods.”)